-Maintenant en lecture: Old-Fashioned Salted Beans
+Maintenant en lecture: Recipe for Old-Fashioned Baked Beans (Salted Beans with Bacon)

 Bines Salées à l'Ancienne

-Bines: A friendly Quebec tradition
+Baked beans: A convivial Quebec tradition

 A must-have dish for gatherings

-A dish adapted to everyone's tastes
+A dish tailored to everyone's tastes

 A living culinary heritage